42wim/plugctl/README.md

                 V = milliVolts
                 I = milliAmps
   -ip="192.168.8.74": ipv4 address of smartplug device
+  -raw="": raw command to execute
 ```

+-do enable / disable: to enable/disable the power output of the plug
+-do disableAP: to disable AP mode on the smartplug (for security reasons)
+-do uptime: show uptime of the device
+-do reboot: reboots the device (does not impacts the power output)
+-do info: get information about the power status (needs -info option)

+-raw "command": executes a command on the plug (it's running busybox/linux)

 ## Examples
 Enable plug on ip 192.168.1.50 with login admin and password test